 One of the greatest filmmakers of all time.
 The man who ate his shoe after losing a bet, who was shot whilst being interviewed, and who has made countless features and docs exploring man’s eternal struggle against nature.
 Filmed at Doc/Fest 2019.

-Each June, the world of documentary descends on Sheffield to showcase some of the most fascinating factual films going.
-While this year's Doc/Fest is no longer taking place in its original form, the festival is planning a programme of film screenings, talks and events in a series of weekends for the autumn.
-And in the meantime, there are lots of ways to share in the thrill of factual storytelling thanks to the festival's online content and activity.
+Each June, the world of documentary descends on Sheffield to showcase some of the most fascinating factual films going at Doc/Fest.
+This year, the festival is offering many ways to share in the thrill of factual storytelling online.

-Scroll down to watch videos of highlights from Sheffield Doc/Fest 2019's talks, enjoy films from past editions that are now online, and find out about the Digital Industry Pass available to anyone working in film.
+Also featured below are videos of highlights from last year's Sheffield Doc/Fest talks, as well as films from past editions that are now available online.

 Calling all filmmakers, artists and members of the film, digital art and related industries!
 Get access to the documentary festival's online programme of screenings, talks, pitches, and panel sessions with the Digital Industry Pass.